 Nevada Division of Tourism

 Grants to Nevada nonprofit organizations, public agencies, and local tourism entities to develop, improve, and promote the tourism industry in rural communities throughout the state.
-This program enables rural communities to market their towns to visitors and increase overnight stays in local lodging facilities.
+This program enables rural communities to market their towns to visitors and increase overnight stays.

 TravelNevada awards $1.65 million per year to rural partners for a variety of marketing projects, including video production, online, radio, television and print advertising, brochures, tourism community assessments, attending travel/trade shows, and more.